idlesign/deluge-updatorr/README.rst

 Q: I installed Updatorr and checked it on plugins page, but Updatorr page is not shown in preferences dialog.

 A: 1.
-Verify that you downloaded and installed Updator for the same Python
+Verify that you downloaded and installed Updatorr for the same Python
-      version your deluge is working on.
-Updator is available in distributions for Python 2.6 and 2.7.
+      version your Deluge is working on.
+Updatorr is available from PyPI in distribution for Python 2.7.

    2. Verify that `python-setuptools` package is installed.